Darren Kimura: Career

 Kimura began his career as an entrepreneur bringing the sport of paintball to Hawaii while still in high school.
 When attending the University of Hawaii at Manoa he worked in the Information and Computer Sciences department, where he launched Nalu Communications, an internet service provider.
-Later he created and expanded Energy Industries Corporation.
+Later, he created and expanded Energy Industries Corporation.
 With the support of Energy Industries he created Energy Laboratories, as an incubator for start-up companies, and Enerdigm Ventures, a venture capital firm to seed and support early to growth stage companies.
 MicroCSP Technology and Sopogy, Inc. began as a spin-off of at Energy Laboratories and was initially funded by Kimura and Enerdigm Ventures.
-Kimura and Enerdigm Ventures invested in the creation of LiveAction as a spin-out from Referentia a government contractor.
-Kimura and Enerdigm Ventures invested in the creation of Spin Technology a Data backup product for Google Workspace or Microsoft 365.
+Kimura and Enerdigm Ventures invested in the creation of LiveAction.
+Kimura and Enerdigm Ventures invested in the creation of Spin Technology a Data backup product for Google Workspace or Microsoft 365, and Kimura joined Open Source technology provider ZEDEDA as its president and Chief Operating Officer.
+After spending 4 years at the company and completing its Series B and $72 Million Series C, Kimura joined AI Squared as its CEO.

-He also supported the construction of the world's first MicroCSP project, called Holaniku at Keahole Point.
+He also led the design and construction of the world's first MicroCSP project, called Holaniku at Keahole Point.
 He served as a director to the State of Hawaii Venture Capital fund.
 His entrepreneurial accomplishments has led him to be featured on the cover of MidWeek, on the cover of Pacific Edge, in Entrepreneur, and in the 2007 book The Greater Good: Life Lessons from Hawaii's Leaders.
 He was also a live guest with Al Gore on The Climate Reality Project on 24 Hours of Reality – The Dirty Weather Report.
-He was featured in the Hawaiian Electric Company's clean energy promotion, which was highlighted during the APEC United States 2011 and is an author at Cisco blogs.
+He was featured in the Hawaiian Electric Company's clean energy promotion, which was highlighted during the APEC United States 2011 and is an author at Cisco blogs and MedCity News.
+He has been featured for his perspectives on venture capital and artificial intelligence in the Silicon Valley Bank State of Enterprise Software Report and The Wall Street Journal on topics including Immigration and AI Policy, and Newsweek on AI as used in Colleges.

+In 2012, Kimura launched a campaign to change the name of the Honolulu International Airport to the Daniel K. Inouye International Airport, in honor of the late Hawaii Senator Daniel Inouye which was achieved in 2017.